Sizzling Rice Soup: Classic Recipe | The Woks of Life

 - Boil 6 cups of water in your wok.
 Add the velveted chicken.
 Using your wok spatula, gently swirl the chicken in the water for 45 seconds, or until just cooked and opaque.
 Remove using a spider strainer or slotted spoon.

 - Then add the scallops and shrimp.
 Again, cook them for 45 seconds, or just until opaque.
-Take care not to cook them.
+Take care not to overcook them.
 Remove from the wok and set aside.

 - Set your wok over medium heat.
 Add 2 teaspoons of vegetable oil, the garlic, carrots, and shiitake mushrooms.
 If using fresh baby bella mushrooms instead of canned straw mushrooms (which are pre-cooked), add them to the wok now.
 Stir fry for 1 minute, or until the carrots are slightly softened.